NBA 2K16: Reception

 Josiah Renaudin from GameSpot gave the game an 8/10 and wrote: "NBA 2K16 draws you in with its welcoming personality and expanded game modes.
 But it still manages to push you away with unexplained intricacies.
 A deep tutorial would have gone a long way toward making the new passing and screening maneuvers easier to incorporate into your game, and at this point, it's inexcusable that this game still struggles online.
 Still, the fact that NBA 2K16 is a great basketball experience can't be ignored.
 Few sports games come close to providing a more authentic and fun virtual representation of the real thing, and even if this is the least user-friendly entry in years, I can't stop playing it."

-GamesRadar's Rich Grisham scored the game a 4.5 out of 5 and wrote: "NBA 2K16 is absolutely brimming with content; so much so that it's virtually impossible to experience it all.
+GamesRadars Rich Grisham scored the game a 4.5 out of 5 and wrote: "NBA 2K16 is absolutely brimming with content; so much so that it's virtually impossible to experience it all.
 Its core basketball experience is spectacular, and it takes big chances with an expansive story mode, a multitude of online options, and a presentation that is second to none in the sports game space.
 The only lingering doubt is its ability to keep its online infrastructure up and running from Day One, as many of the game's features are tied to the 2K servers being operational.
 It's the most ambitious sports game ever made, and a must-play for anyone who's ever picked up a virtual basketball."

 Michael Huber from GameTrailers scored the game an 8.5 out if 10 and wrote: "Visual Concepts has done a commendable job with just one year of development.
 NBA 2K16 boasts many on-court improvements over last year, most notably on defensive that help create a better flow during games.
 Although the microtransactions devalue certain aspects of the game, and Pro-AM has connection issues, the on-court changes and additions are worth checking out for basketball enthusiasts."